wobblefish/spring-boot-contact-manager/README.md

     - Spring’s exception translation wraps database unique constraint violations as `DataIntegrityViolationException`; always test at the correct transaction boundary (`save()`).
     - Form error display requires proper use of `@Valid` and `BindingResult` in controller method signatures to bind and show errors in Thymeleaf.
     - UI error messages must be mapped to the correct field names in the form to ensure user-friendly feedback.

+### User-Scoped Data Access & REST API Security
+- Refactored all contact-related endpoints (web and REST) to enforce user-scoped data: every contact is always associated with a specific user, and users can only access, modify, or delete their own contacts.
+- Updated both MVC and REST controllers to retrieve the current user from the security context and query contacts using `findByUser(...)` or equivalent ownership checks.
+- Hardened controller logic to return 404 Not Found for attempts to access another user's contact, preventing both data leaks and accidental NPEs.
+- Added/updated tests to verify user isolation for all endpoints, including REST API, using both MockMvc with HTTP Basic and real database users.
+- Ensured all test and seed data assigns a valid user to each contact, and added defensive checks to avoid null user references.
+- Verified REST endpoints return 401 Unauthorized for unauthenticated requests and 404 for unauthorized access, matching best practices for RESTful security.

+**Gotchas:**
+- All contacts in the database must have a non-null user field; missing associations will cause 500 errors.
+- When testing REST endpoints, use HTTP Basic Auth (not `@WithMockUser`), and ensure the test user exists in the database with a valid password.
+- Ownership checks must be enforced at the controller/service layer for every data access, not just queries.
 ---

 ## Planning Forward